rober12345/k-means-project-tutorial/README.md

 **Step 5:**

-Use seaborn's relplot to visualize your new clusters.
+Use seaborn's replot to visualize your new clusters.

 **Step 6:**